FirstBuild/MusicControlLink/README.md

    0    | -  | -  | -
    1    | -  | -  | X
    2    | -  | X  | -

+Note: The surface address is read at power up only.